ARRIEL

 Photo by Reece T. Williams

 Arriel Vinson is a Reese's Book Club LitUp Fellow and Midwesterner who writes about being young, Black, and in search of freedom.
 She earned her MFA in Fiction from Sarah Lawrence College.
 Her poetry, fiction, and essays have appeared in Kweli Journal, The Rumpus, Waxwing, and others.
-Arriel is a Tin House YA Scholar, Highlights Foundation scholarship recipient, and 2020 Walter Grant recipient.
+Arriel is a Tin House YA Scholar and Highlights Foundation scholarship recipient.
 Under the Neon Lights, a YA novel-in-verse, is her debut.
 You can connect with her on social media at @arriwrites and find her work at arriwrites.com.

 "The writing is — I’m free from pain.
 It’s where nobody tells me what to do; it’s where my imagination is fecund, and I am really at my best.
 Nothing matters more in the world or in my body or anywhere when I’m writing."